-During the inspection we spoke with three people who used the service, four relatives, two care staff, a deputy manager and the registered manager.
+During the inspection we spoke with two people who used the service, two relatives, four care staff, and the registered manager.

-We reviewed the care records of three people who used the service and three staff recruitment files.
+We reviewed the care records of five people who used the service and four staff recruitment files.
 We also reviewed records relating to the management and quality assurance of the service.